 A thorough and wide ranging evaluation including blood work and physical exam is critical in determining the source of the problem and the best course of action.
 There are a number of effective nonsurgical, as well as surgical, techniques to correct erectile dysfunction in Colorado Springs.
 Pikes Peak Urology has extensive experience with all of these techniques including oral medications, injection therapy, vacuum erection devices, and implantable penile prostheses.

-Please call to schedule consultation regarding ways in which we can assist in improving her quality of life erectile function.
-Contact us today at to discuss treatment for impotence or erectile dysfunction in Colorado Springs, CO:
+Contact us today at to schedule a consultation to discuss treatment for impotence or erectile dysfunction in Colorado Springs, CO:

 Keep reading to learn more about erectile dysfunction …

 What is Erectile Dysfunction?

 Erectile dysfunction is a medical condition that makes it difficult or impossible for a man to maintain an erection.
 In turn, this makes sexual intercourse difficult.
 According to the Urology Care Foundation affects around 30 million men.

 Most men will struggle with erectile dysfunction from time-to-time.
 However, it becomes problematic when the instances of erectile dysfunction happen more and more often, negatively impacting a person’s sexual relationship.
 According to the Urology Care Foundation, the following are the symptoms associated with erectile dysfunction: